Spectrum of equivariant cohomology as a fixed point scheme: Extensions: Singular varieties and total zero schemes

 \begin{remark} Thus the ring of regular functions on the total scheme is isomorphic to the equivariant cohomology for regular actions of principally paired group on smooth projective varieties, by Theorem~\ref{wholeg}, as well as for GKM spaces by Theorem~\ref{gkmthm}.
 We expect this to hold for a larger class of group actions on smooth projective varieties, including spherical varieties.

-In the above, we used the fact that the torus-fixed points are isolated, but we also needed the GKM cohomology result, i.e. Theorem \ref{gkmres}.
+In the above we used the fact that the torus-fixed points are isolated, but we also needed the GKM cohomology result, \textit{i.e.}~Theorem~\ref{gkmres}.
 This way we know that any function on the zero scheme will be a cohomology class, as it will determine an element that already lies in $H$.
-Note that for arbitrary torus actions, every 1-orbit defines a similar condition on the image of localisation, but the image of localisation will be in general stricty smaller than similarly defined $H$.
+Note that for arbitrary torus actions, every 1-orbit defines a similar condition on the image of localisation, but the image of localisation will in general be strictly smaller than similarly defined $H$.

 We can see that it is not enough to assume for the torus to act with isolated fixed points.
-Indeed, let us consider $X = \PP^2$, but we restrict the standard action of the two-dimensional torus to one-dimensional $\Cs$.
-Take e.g. the action $t\cdot [x:y:z] = [x:t^2y:t^4z]$.
-The only fixed points are $[1:0:0]$ and $[0:1:0]$ and $[0:0:1]$ and hence if we consider any nonzero $v\in \C \cong \Lie(\Cs)$, the associated vector field only has those three zeros.
+Indeed, let us consider $X = \PP^2$, but we restrict the standard action of the $2$-dimensional torus to $1$-dimensional $\Cs$.
+Take \textit{e.g.} the action $t\cdot [x:y:z] = [x:t^2y:t^4z]$.
+The only fixed points are $[1:0:0]$ and $[0:1:0]$ and $[0:0:1]$, and hence if we consider any non-zero $v\in \C \cong \Lie(\Cs)$, the associated vector field only has those three zeros.
 On the other hand, for $v = 0$ the zero scheme is the whole $\PP^2$.
-Therefore $\ZZ_\tot \subset \C\times X$ will consist of a vertical $\PP^2$ and three horizontal lines.
+Therefore, $\ZZ_\tot \subset \C\times X$ will consist of a vertical $\PP^2$ and three horizontal lines.
 The action of $t\in \Cs$ multiplies by $t^{-2}$ on each of those lines.